 Bikeshop Sofia Bulgaria

-In one of the parks, we surveyed a rather stern-looking, Soviet-era, military statue called the “Monument to the Soviet Army.”
-Apparently, anonymous groups of artists had taken to painting it in different colors depending on the latest political occurrence.
+In one of the parks, we surveyed a rather stern-looking, Soviet-era military statue called the “Monument to the Soviet Army.”
+Apparently, anonymous groups of artists had begun painting it in different colors depending on the latest political occurrence.
 It had become an object of dark humor amongst locals, but eventually, the Russian Embassy complained it was disrespectful (duh!) and had a 24-hour CCTV camera and a couple of sleepy guards mind it at night.

 Walking Street Sofia Bulgaria